 Need more opera?

 Elsewhere on the site, we ask which are the best opera houses in Italy, and we list the greatest opera composers of all time.
-We leap forward into the her and now to profile six of the best contemporary operas.
+We also leap forward into the here and now to profile six of the best contemporary operas.
 Last but not least, we ask: which are Wagner's best and most famous operas?